JournalingMental HealthResearch

 Not all journaling is equal in the research.
 The forms with the strongest evidence:

-- Positive-affect journaling: Writing about positive experiences, things you're grateful for, or moments of joy.
-The Smyth et al. 2022 JAMA trial used this format.
-Particularly effective for depression and low mood.
+• Positive-affect journaling: Writing about positive experiences, things you're grateful for, or moments of joy.
+The Smyth et al. 2018 JMIR trial used this format.
+Particularly effective for low mood and building resilience.

 Pure factual diary entries — what you ate, what you did — produced no significant mental health benefit in Pennebaker's comparisons.
 The emotional and reflective dimension is what drives the effect.